com-480-data-visualization/project-2023-spoteamfy/README.md

 ## Milestone 2 (7th May, 5pm)

-🎶 Please follow this link to visit our website: [https://heartfelt-sprite-c0f3d8.netlify.app/](Melodic Moods) 😁 Enjoy !
+🎶 Please follow this link to visit our website: [Melodic Moods](https://heartfelt-sprite-c0f3d8.netlify.app/) 😁 Enjoy !
 And don't hesitate to have some fun with the playlists we've made for you !

 ## Milestone 3 (4th June, 5pm)